 Cyclic Vomiting Syndrome

 Affected children characteristically appear almost motionless during episodes.
-They refuse to swallow saliva for fear of inducing vomiting.
-Others compulsively drink water.
+Some children will refuse to swallow saliva for fear of inducing vomiting; others compulsively drink water.
 This is possibly to reduce the upper abdominal pain due to the continual vomiting of acid content from the stomach.
-A period of exhausted sleep often follows.
+A period of exhausted sleep often follows, with a subsequent return to baseline health.

 • Abnormal drowsiness, or lethargy (91%)